deletedcu/angular-demo/lectures/day-2/what_is_routing.md

 ## Lesson Objectives
 *By the end of this lesson, you will be able to:*

-- Describe routing.
+- Describe Routing.
-- Demonstrate routing.
+- Demonstrate Routing.

 ## Describe Routing